woossi0/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

    * - Option
      - Description
-   * - Select by point and radius
-     - Adds an option for selecting via an initial click, followed by a radius.
-Default is checked.
    * - Select by polygon
      - Adds an option for selecting via drawing a polygon on the map.
 Default is checked.
    * - Select by rectangle
      - Adds an option for selecting via drawing a rectangle on the map.
-Default is checked.
-   * - Select single feature
-     - Adds an option for selecting a single feature via a click.
 Default is checked.

 .. figure:: img/selection_configure.png